Applying for a Grant, Step by Step

 Step 8: Submit (or help submit) the proposal

-The blue sheet must be fully signed before the proposal can be submitted.
-The Sponsored Research Office (SRO) will notify you as soon as the Controller’s office has signed the blue sheet and submission is approved.
+The endorsement form must be fully signed before the proposal can be submitted.
+Sponsored Research staff will notify you as soon as the Director of Grants & Contract Administration has signed the form, which means your submission can proceed.

-Depending on sponsor requirements, either the PI/PD or college staff (SRO or the Authorized Organizational Representative) submits the proposal.
+Depending on sponsor requirements, either the PI/PD or college staff (Sponsored Research staff or the Authorized Organizational Representative) submits the proposal.
 Electronic submission processes vary widely in terms of who is allowed to submit proposals.
 Be sure you know who can submit your proposal, and that they will be available when you’re ready.
-Contact SRO for advice and assistance with electronic submission processes.
+Contact us for advice and assistance with electronic submission processes.

 Step 9: Confirm Receipt

 Make sure that your proposal was actually received.
 Most sponsors send some type of notification (for example, by returning a card that you have filled out and submitted with your proposal).
 Electronic submission processes vary as to whether the sponsor sends a confirmation by fax or email; some sponsors have online tracking systems.
+If we submit the proposal for you, we'll send you appropriate confirmation.
 Most mailing services (including the US Postal Service) can track packages.
 If absolutely necessary, call or email the sponsor to make sure your proposal was received.